magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/jwt-security-settings.md

-ThingsBoard uses [JWT](https://jwt.io/) tokens for representing claims securely between the API client (browser, scripts, etc.) and the platform.
+IoT Hub uses [JWT](https://jwt.io/) tokens for representing claims securely between the API client (browser, scripts, etc.) and the platform.
 When you log in to the platform, your username and password are exchanged for a pair of tokens.

 The main token is the short-lived token you should use to perform the API calls.
 The refresh token is used to get a new main token once it is expired.

-To customize JWT, log in to ThingsBoard as a System Administrator.
+To customize JWT, log in to IoT Hub as a System Administrator.

 {% if docsPrefix == null %}
 ![image](/images/user-guide/ui/jwt/jwt-provider-settings-step-1-ce.png)